-INDICATOR IDP OBJECTIVE INDICATOR DEFINITION Percentage reduction of the grant allocation from the 1.1 This indicator will measure the percentage reduction in the grant allocation received from the City.
-City The indicator measures the grant allocation planned versus the allocation transferred to CTS for the current year.
+INDICATOR IDP OBJECTIVE INDICATOR DEFINITION Percentage reduction of the grant allocation from the City 1.1 This indicator will measure the percentage reduction in the grant allocation received from the City.
+The indicator measures the grant allocation planned versus the allocation transferred to CTS for the current year.
 Percentage achievement of projected revenue 1.1 This indicator will measure the achievement of the annual projected revenue as per the latest approved budget.
-Percentage compliance with approved repairs and maintenance programme 1.1 The indicator measures the approved repairs and maintenance programme as per the service delivery agreement between Cape Town Stadium (RF) SOC and the City of Cape Town Repairs and Maintenance refers to all facilities and equipment at Cape Town Stadium.
-Repairs and maintenance is further defined as preventive maintenance, corrective maintenance, reactive maintenance, emergency maintenance as well as repairs of damages after events.
+Percentage compliance with approved repairs and maintenance programme 1.1 The indicator measures the approved repairs and maintenance programme as per the service delivery agreement between Cape Town Stadium (RF) SOC and the City of Cape Town repairs and maintenance refers to all facilities and equipment at Cape Town Stadium.
+Repairs and maintenance is further defined as preventive maintenance, corrective maintenance, reactive maintenance, emergency maintenance and repairs of damages after events.
 All repairs and maintenance are done from the operating budget.
-Percentage spent on repairs 1.1 The indicator measures whether the output was achieved as per the plan.
-The percentage reflecting year-to-date spend in relation to the total and maintenance budget approved repair and maintenance budget.
+The indicator measures whether the output was achieved as per the plan.
+Percentage spent on repairs and maintenance budget 1.1 The percentage reflecting year-to-date spend in relation to the total approved repair and maintenance budget.
 Note that 'in-year reporting' during the financial year will be indicated as a trend (year-to-date spend).
 Maintenance is defined as the actions required for an asset to achieve its expected useful life.
-Planned maintenance includes assets inspection, and measures to prevent known failure modes, and can be time or condition-based.
+Planned maintenance includes assets inspection, and measures to prevent known failure modes, and can be time or condition based.
 Repairs are actions undertaken to restore an asset to its previous condition after failure or damage.
 Expenses on repairs and maintenance are considered operational expenditure.
 Primary repairs and maintenance costs refer to repairs and maintenance expenditure incurred for labour and materials paid to outside suppliers.
 Secondary repairs and maintenance costs refer to repairs and maintenance incurred for labour provided in-house/internally.
-Percentage compliance with Occupational Health and Safety Acts and Regulations (Act 85 of 1993) 1.1 This indicator measures compliance against the Occupational Health and Safety Regulations on event and non-event days, as well as contractors at Cape Town Stadium.
+Percentage compliance with Occupational Health and Safety Act and Regulations (Act 85 of 1993) 1.1 This indicator measures compliance against the Occupational Health and Safety Regulations on event and non-event days, as well as contractors at Cape Town Stadium.
 Number of marketing interventions implemented as per the approved marketing plan 1.1 The marketing plan outlines the methodology to be used to market Cape Town Stadium.
-This will be measured by the number of marketing activations and interventions achieved per quarter through the various marketing channels i.e. printed ads (events magazines, brochures, posters etc.), digital content (for stadium big screens and digital boards aired during events), social media, online presence, etc. Activations: It could be an advertisement, post on an Instagram account, a presentation, digital assets, etc. Advertisements refer to publications placed in a magazine, on online sites or in a newspaper.
+This will be measured by the number of marketing activations and interventions achieved per quarter through the various marketing channels, i.e. printed ads (events magazines, brochures, posters etc.), digital content (for stadium big screens and digital boards aired during events), social media, online presence, etc. Activations: It could be an advertisement, post on an Instagram account, a presentation, digital assets, etc. Advertisements refer to publications placed in a magazine, on online sites or in a newspaper.
 Each placement will be counted as one implemented activity.
 Interventions: It could be business-to-business marketing, a workshop, meeting, digital intervention or conference.
 Each instance will be counted as one implemented activity.
-Number of bowl events hosted 1.1 The indicator measures the number of bowl events hosted.
-Bowl events relate to events that utilise the pitch and/or the seating areas around the pitch.
+Number of events hosted 1.1 Events at the Cape Town Stadium can be classified as bowl events, non-bowl events, and film and still shoots.
+The indicator measures the total number of events hosted at the Cape Town Stadium.
+This indicator is set to measure the performance against a number of events per annum by combining all three categories of events, being bowl events, non-bowl events, and film/still shoot events into one target.